MSKL/TicTacToeAI/README.md

 - [x] Make visualisation (draw black lines over the winning line)
 - [ ] Make an algorithm to check and count all possible states the game can end in
 - [ ] Write the MinMax algorithm
-- [ ] Add Alfa/Beta branching to further speed up the MM algorithm
+- [ ] Add Alfa/Beta prunning to further speed up the MM algorithm